What is a Post-Graduation Work Permit?

 If your employer hires you through this stream, they’ll first need to provide you with a positive Labour Market Impact Assessment (LMIA) that outlines your eligibility for the Global Talent Stream.
 You’ll also need a valid job offer letter or contract from the employer to apply.
 In addition, you must prove that you meet the general eligibility requirements for a work permit, including proof of funds to support yourself and your family, a police clearance certificate, and medical exam results.

-Applying for PR under the Atlantic Immigration Pilot Program (AIPP)
+Applying for PR under the Atlantic Immigration Program (AIP)

-If you’re planning on applying for PR under the Atlantic Immigration Pilot Program (AIPP), you may be eligible for a one-year employer-specific work permit if:
+If you’re planning on applying for PR under the Atlantic Immigration Program (AIP), you may be eligible for a one-year employer-specific work permit if:

 - You have a full-time job offer from a designated employer in an Atlantic province.